JuergenSu/IotSensorNode/README.md

 | D2  | SDA     | BME 280  |
 | D8  | DATA    | 433 MHZ Send |
 | D4  | DATA    | 433 MHZ Recieve |

+## Power Supply
+You should considder using a boost converter to power the 433 MHZ sender otherwise range will be limited.
+NodeMCU modules can typically handle more than 3.3 V at the VIN pin.